Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-First, we discuss how the average asymptotic activity $\langle A \rangle$ changes in the logistic GOL as $\lambda$ is tuned down (blue data points in Fig.~\ref{fig:actcluster}a).
-We observe that $\langle A \rangle \simeq 0$ for $\lambda < \lambda_A = 0.8750 $, indicating that, in this parameter range, the logistic GOL comprises inactive asymptotic states.
-Indeed, similarly to Conway's GOL, the system settles to an inactive phase, \textit{i.e.} a phase that is mostly populated by the \textit{vacuum} background of quiescent states, and sparsely populated by stable blocks and periodic oscillators (see also panels i and ii in \Fref{fig:model}b ).
-At $\lambda=\lambda_A$ we observe a sudden increase in activity, which indicates that the asymptotic dynamics becomes fundamentally different.
-In the $\lambda \leq \lambda_A$ range, the system does not settle into an inactive phase (panel iii in \Fref{fig:model}b), but it persists indefinitely in the thermodynamic limit.
-Moreover, we find that the susceptibility $\langle\chi\rangle$ reaches its maximum at $\lambda=\lambda_A$ (Fig.~\ref{fig:actcluster}b).
-The sudden jump in $\langle A \rangle$ and maximal $\langle\chi\rangle$ (green dashed line in Fig.~\ref{fig:actcluster}) suggest that $\lambda_A$ is the critical point which marks the inactive-active transition in the asymptotic behavior of the system.
+First, we discuss how the average asymptotic activity $\langle A \rangle$ changes in the logistic GOL as $\lambda$ is tuned down (blue data points in \MainFigref{fig:actcluster}a).
+We observe that $\langle A \rangle \simeq 0$ for $\lambda > \lA = 0.875 $, indicating that, in this parameter range, the logistic GOL comprises inactive asymptotic states.
+Indeed, similarly to Conway's GOL, the system settles to a sparse-static phase, i.e. a phase that is mostly populated by the vacuum background of quiescent states, and sparsely populated by stable blocks and periodic oscillators ( panels (i) and (ii) in \MainFigref{fig:model}b ).
+At $\lambda=\lA$ we observe a sudden increase in activity, which indicates that the asymptotic dynamics becomes fundamentally different.
+In the $\lambda \leq \lA$ range, the system does not settle into a static phase (panel (iii) in \MainFigref{fig:model}b), but rather it persists indefinitely in the thermodynamic limit.
+Incidentally, this reflects the recovery of ergodicity, where the system no longer converges to a single final configuration but visits all the possible configurations.

+Moreover, we find that the susceptibility $\langle\chi\rangle$ (\MainFigref{fig:actcluster}b) reaches its maximum at $\lambda=\lA$ (blue dashed line in \MainFigref{fig:actcluster}).
+The sudden jump in $\langle A \rangle$ and maximal $\langle\chi\rangle$ suggest that $\lA$ is the critical point which marks the static-dynamic transition in the asymptotic behavior of the system.